SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/starting-agent.md

 ### <a name=starting-the-cumulocity-canopen-service>Starting the Cumulocity IoT CANopen service</a>

-Make sure that you have *c8y_canopend* file in the _cumulocity-agents-linux/bin_ directory.
-If this is not the case, refer to [Building the agent with CANopen service](./#building-the-cumulocity-canopen-service) first.
+Make sure that you have the *c8y_canopend* file in the _cumulocity-agents-linux/bin_ directory.
+If this is not the case, refer to the section [Building the agent with CANopen service](./#building-the-cumulocity-canopen-service) first.

 In your _cumulocity-agents-linux_ directory, run: